Looking for the perfect blackjack table in a casino but don’t know how to choose?

 What time of day you play

 Unlike PlayOJO, casinos don’t have unlimited blackjack tables, so the time of day can be a factor too.
 Visit on a weekend and although it’ll be party central, you may have to wait for a seat.
-Frustration (or that extra beer) can affect how well you play blackjack when you finally take your seat.
+Frustration (or that extra beer you had while you waited) can affect how well you play blackjack when you finally take your seat.
+If you’ve got less time, you might play a little more recklessly.

-Play during quieter periods and you’ll always get a seat at a casino blackjack table, but you’ll often be playing alone so the hands per hour can skyrocket.
+Play during quieter periods and you’ll always get a seat at a casino blackjack table, but you’ll often be playing alone.
+This means the number of hands you see per hour can skyrocket.
 Lower your stake or you could be in a cab sooner than you planned.

 The secret sauce for picking a table